 Student Success Center

-The Student Success Center is a comprehensive academic resource for the UHCL student community, which includes peer tutoring, supplemental instruction, and academic coaching.
-The focus of the center is to help students enhance their academic skills in their current courses, whether, seeking remedial support or needing assistance with maintaining good standing.
-Additionally, the center helps students manage their daily responsibilities through personalized guidance in skills including effective study habits, and efficient time management.
+The Student Success Center is a comprehensive academic resource for the UHCL student community, which includes peer tutoring, supplemental instruction and academic coaching.
+The center’s focus is to help students enhance their academic skills in their current courses, whether seeking remedial support or needing assistance with maintaining good standing.
+Additionally, the center helps students manage their daily responsibilities through personalized guidance in skills including effective study habits and efficient time management.

 The Student Success Center works cooperatively with the Writing Center, Math Center, Disability Services, Career Services, Counseling Services, academic departments, students, faculty and staff in an effort to maintain a strong consortium of resources aimed at increasing student success, retention and persistence.
 The center is open and free of charge to all UHCL students.

 The Testing Center is a student-centered and community-minded department that exists to provide a wide variety of testing services that assist students, staff and the community in reaching their educational goals.

 The Testing Center is accredited by the National College Testing Association (NCTA) and is a certified center for PearsonVue, Certiport, ETS, CASTLE, Kryterion and CollegeBoard.
 The Center provides a quiet, secure environment with welcoming staff and fast check-in/check-out processes to ensure the testers can focus on their testing experience.
 For a complete list of offered tests, please refer to the testing center website below.